aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclasses.md

       - arm64
 ```

-However, specifying an `eksOptimized` term may allow Karpenter to discover more requirements.
+However, specifying an `eksOptimized` term will allow Karpenter to discover additional requirement when available.
+For example, when using the AL2 EKS optimized family Karpenter will also discover accelerated AMIs and add the appropriate requirements.

 ```yaml
 spec: